The Bankrate promise

 One of the best ways to find scholarships is through scholarship search engines.
-These websites offer access to millions of scholarships to help you pay for your education.
-Here are some of the best scholarship websites to to start with.
+These websites are databases that list millions of scholarships to help students pay for their education without needing student loans or borrowing as much in loans.

-Depending on your situation, you may be able to find scholarships based on your financial need, merits, community service, heritage, gender, orientation and other aspects of your life experience.
-Some also benefit students who engage in unique hobbies, like duck calling.
+You may be able to find scholarships based on your financial need, merits, community service, heritage, gender, orientation and life experience.
+Some also benefit students who engage in unique hobbies.

-College students can get access to millions of scholarships at their fingertips.
-Here are some of the best scholarship websites to assist you in your search:
+College students can find millions of scholarships with the help of scholarship finders.
+Here are some of the best scholarship websites to assist you in your search.

 With Scholarships.com, you’ll get a comprehensive database of 3.7 million scholarships worth roughly $19 billion in financial aid.
-You can search the website’s directory without a profile, but you’ll need to create one to find out if you qualify.
+You can search the website’s directory without a profile, but you’ll need to create one to determine if you qualify.

-To create a profile, you’ll need to share your current year in school, birthdate, ZIP code and email address.
-Once you’re in, you can search for and get matched with scholarships based on your eligibility and interest.
+To create a profile, enter your current year in school, birthdate, ZIP code and email address.
+Once set up, you can search for and get matched with scholarships based on your eligibility and interest.

-Scholarships.com also provides information about student loans and other resources and can even search for colleges if you’re not sure yet where you want to attend.
+Scholarships.com also provides information about student loans and other resources.
+You can even search for colleges if you’re not sure yet where you want to attend.

 The Fastweb database includes 1.5 million scholarships worth more than $3.4 billion.
 Once you create an account, you can log in and discover matches based on the information you’ve shared.
-The scholarship finder even allows parents to create separate accounts.
+The site even allows parents to create separate accounts to maximize potential earnings.

-If you can’t get enough funds to pay all of your educational expenses, Fastweb can also connect you with one of nearly 10,000 part-time jobs, as well as internships.
+If you can’t get enough funds to pay all of your educational expenses, Fastweb can also connect you with one of nearly 10,000 part-time jobs and internships.
 You can also search for deals and promotions that top retailers offer to college students.

 The website also provides a college search function and lists resources about other forms of financial aid and the Free Application for Federal Student Aid for college students and their parents.

-Cappex claims to have the nation’s largest scholarship database, with more than $11 billion worth of options available.
-Before you sign up, you can search the directory based on deadline, ZIP code, gender, ethnicity, school year and other traits.
+Cappex claims to have more than $11 billion worth of scholarship options available.
+Before you sign up, you can search the directory based on deadline, ZIP code, gender, ethnicity, school year and other factors.
 You can even weed out lower-paying scholarships by setting a minimum dollar amount for your search.

-The Niche scholarship finder is unique in that it rewards you simply for opening an account.
+The Niche scholarship finder is unique because it rewards you simply for opening an account.
 As soon as you complete the process, you’ll be entered to win a $2,000 scholarship that doesn’t require an essay.
-Just provide your name, birthdate, email address and year in school.
+Just provide your name, birth date, email address and year in school.

-Peterson’s is another scholarship website that boasts a huge selection, housing over $10 billion in private financial aid.
-It also offers a scholarship of its own called the World’s Easiest Scholarship, which is worth $2,500.
+Peterson’s is another scholarship website with a huge selection, housing over $10 billion in private financial aid.
+It also offers a $2,500 scholarship of its own called the World’s Easiest Scholarship.

 In addition to scholarships, you can also search for grants, fellowships, forgivable loans and other prizes.
-However, if you want to get the details of the options you’re looking for, you’ll need to create an account, which requires many of the same details as some of the other best scholarship websites.
+If you want to get the details of the options you’re looking for you’ll need to create an account.
+An account requires the same personal details as some of the other best scholarship websites.

 Peterson’s can also help you find a graduate school and get assistance with test prep — both to get into college or a graduate program and to enter various career paths.
 It also has resources for military members, adult learners, transfer students and international students.

-In addition to a database of more than 3.6 million scholarships and grants, Unigo offers 14 of its own scholarships to help college students pay for school.
+In addition to a database of more than 3.6 million scholarships and grants, Unigo offers 14 scholarships to help college students pay for school.

 Scholly uses artificial intelligence to provide scholarship matches and prioritizes them based on which ones you’re best qualified for.
 The platform also gives users access to exclusive scholarships that aren’t available anywhere else, so there’s less competition.

-Another paid scholarship finder, ScholarshipOwl, offers a seven-day free trial, then charges $20 per month or $120 per year.
+Paid scholarship finder ScholarshipOwl offers a seven-day free trial, then charges $20 monthly.
 The website makes up for the cost by streamlining the application process, making it easier and faster to apply for scholarships.
 The more applications you can submit, the better your chances of getting the aid you need.